 Blain is one of the leaders of the African American Intellectual History Society (AAIHS), a scholarly organization founded in 2014 to foster dialogue about researching, writing, and teaching black thought and culture.
 She is the senior editor of Black Perspectives, a popular academic blog published by AAIHS.

 Her research has been featured on CSPAN.
-She has also written for several academic journals such as the Journal of Social History and Souls; and popular outlets such as the Huffington Post, The Feminist Wire, and Timeline.
+She has also written for several academic journals such as the Journal of Social History and Souls; and popular outlets such as the Huffington Post, The Feminist Wire, and The Chronicle of Higher Education.
 She is a section editor for Public Books, where she features important new books on global black history.
-Most recently, she joined the editorial board of the award-winning Journal of Women’s History, the first journal devoted exclusively to the international field of women’s history.
+Most recently, she joined the editorial board of the award-winning Journal of Women’s History and the Washington Post‘s new history blog, “Made by History.”